 - Runny or blocked nose; symptoms similar to hay fever

-- Vomiting, abdominal cramps, or diarrhea
+- Vomiting, abdominal cramps, or diarrhea, blood in stool

 - Slow and poor weight gain